Just because you’re miles away from the modern conveniences of indoor plumbing does not mean that doing your duty has to be a chore.

 - If you want to learn more about the subject, a good place to start might Kathleen Meyer's classic How to Shit in the Woods: A Sound Approach to a Lost Art.

-- More Leave No Trace basics.
+- Check out all of the Leave No Trace guidelines.

 - Learn backpacking and overnight camping basics on our Backpacking 101 page.